alpinelinux/alpine-mksite/about/index.md

-Alpine Linux is an independent, non-commercial, general purpose Linux distribution designed for power users who appreciate security, simplicity and resource effiency.
+Alpine Linux is an independent, non-commercial, general purpose Linux distribution designed for power users who appreciate security, simplicity and resource efficiency.

 ## Small

 Alpine Linux is built around musl libc and busybox.
 This makes it smaller and more resource efficient than traditional GNU/Linux distributions.
-A container requires no more that 10Mb and a minimal installation to disk requires around 130MB of storage.
-Not only do you get a fully-fledged Linux environment but a wealth of packages at your disposal as well.
+A container requires no more that 10 MB and a minimal installation to disk requires around 130 MB of storage.
+Not only do you get a fully-fledged Linux environment but a wealth of packages from the repository.

 Binary packages are thinned out and split, giving you even more control over what you install, which in turn keeps your environment as small and